 Students may take the remaining 9 credits of coursework from the above course list.
-Alternatively, subject to prior approval of the Program Director, students may take a maximum of 9 credits of coursework offered by other self-financing MSc programs, including:
+Alternatively, subject to prior approval of the Program Director, students may take a maximum of 9 credits from outside this list offered by other programs.
+These 9 credits may include:

-- A maximum of 9 credits of EESM courses offered by the MSc program in IC Design Engineering, and the MSc program in Telecommunications, or - A maximum of 3 credits of non-EESM courses.
+- EESM courses not in the above list, and - A maximum of 3 credits of non-EESM courses.

-The availability of courses offered by other self-financing MSc programs may be subject to quota limitations imposed by individual programs.
+The availability of courses offered by other programs may be subject to quota limitations imposed by individual programs.